verilator/verilator/docs/guide/simulating.rst

 If results from multiple simulations are to be used in generating the optimization, multiple simulation's profile.vlt may be concatenated externally, or each of the files may be fed as separate command line options into Verilator.
-Verilator will simply sum the profile results, so a longer running test will have proportionally more weight for optimization than a shorter running test.
+Verilator will sum the profile results, so a longer running test will have proportionally more weight for optimization than a shorter running test.

 If you provide any profile feedback data to Verilator, and it cannot use